describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 ## Definitions

--   A `class` is a definition for a type of `entity`.
+-   A `class` defines a type of `entity`.
 For example, defining a class `TKLabel` will enable you to create entities whose type is `TKLabel`.

 ## Licensing your work